Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Discussion

 To acknowledge the inherent subjectivity of the task, we introduce a specialized framework for using LLMs for annotating subjective social science constructs.
 With this framework, we showcase a personalized LLM-based model that people agree with more than the base model, other people, or even consensus annotations.
 This approach represents a perspectivist approach \cite{fleisig2024perspectivist} to modeling subjective constructs, which we believe is critical in the age of ontologically monolithic LLMs \cite{haghighi2025ontologies}.

+We note that in this paper, we were primarily focused on arguing for a paradigm shift towards personalization, and our personalization framework using random forests and a spectral decomposition of variations in disagreement is intended to demonstrate one possible instantiation that yields improvements beyond consensus annotations.

+The personalization framework presented here therefore represents one exemplary approach as a proof-of-concept but future work is needed to evaluate this approach more deeply and contrast it to a more comprehensive design space.
+For example, as discussed above, the method of identifying highly predictive features to solve the cold start problem does not include certain values and thus requires future work to understand how items identified generalize from one sample of raters (and items) to another and develop alternative methods for solving the cold start problem efficiently.

-In light of the pros and cons of the Schwartz value system, we note that the measurement framework introduced here is agnostic to the underlying value system and can be flexibly adapted to other systems with ease.
-Future work should explore contrasting or complementing value systems well-suited for the particular domain (e.g., the social media context).
-This might include other existing theories of values such as the World Values Survey or Moral Foundations Theory, or methods for deriving bottom-up theories of values via attentional probes \cite{klingefjord2024human}, or inverse reinforcement learning \cite{oliveira2023culturally}, or combinatorially combining ``moral molecules'' \cite{curry2022moral}.
+In addition, we note that we only considered perspectivist models for the Schwartz value system.
+Future work should explore adapting this approach to other value systems that may be well-suited for the particular domain (such as the social media context).
+Depending on the domain, this might include other existing theories of values such as the World Values Survey or Moral Foundations Theory, or methods for deriving bottom-up theories of values via attentional probes \cite{klingefjord2024human}, or inverse reinforcement learning \cite{oliveira2023culturally}, or combinatorially combining ``moral molecules'' \cite{curry2022moral}.
+In addition, we note that the metric we used, Spearman rank correlaiton, does not explicitley capture the circualar geometry of the Shwartz value system and future work could explore bespoke measures that capture angular distance more precisely.

 Another limitation is that this study recruited Americans to annotate X posts.
 How this generalizes beyond the US content and to other social media platforms remains important future work.
-We also note we used two GPT‑based prefilters (comprehensibility, NSFW) in addition to a GPT‑based upsampling by predicted value to identify relevant posts that conformed to our IRB.
+We also note we used two preliminary GPT‑based filters (comprehensibility, NSFW) in addition to a GPT‑based upsampling by predicted value to identify relevant posts that conformed to our IRB.
 Future work should investigate how value labeling extends to incomprehensible, value-sparse and NSFW posts.

+There are several both epistemic and practical implications of this shift towards personalized values that are important to keep in mind.
+Epistemically, this underscores the need for further research into the subjectivity of a variety of social constructs (such as ``helpfulness'' or ``toxicity''), particularly when they are measured and deployed in high stakes sociotechnical contexts.
+These constructs may operate differently for different people, and therefore these systems may inadvertently exhibit bias based on divergent interpretations.